top of page

 Off to Share the Mental Health Warrior Approach

 Pooh was practically bouncing now, his face alight with excitement and hope.
-“This is wonderful!
-I can’t wait to tell everyone in the Hundred Acre Wood!”
-He stood up, honey jar momentarily forgotten, eyes sparkling with newfound purpose.
 “Thank you, thank you, thank you!
-I’m going to bring this Mental Health Warrior Program's SELF-HELP approach to everyone.
+I’m going to share the Mental Health Warrior Program’s SELF-HELP approach with everyone.
 I think they’ll feel so much better knowing they’re in charge of their own paths.”

-With that, Pooh gave me a big bear hug and headed back toward the Hundred Acre Wood, practically skipping with excitement.
-I called after him, “Remember, this approach isn’t just about getting through the day—it’s about THRIVING!”
-Pooh turned back, beaming, and gave me a thumbs-up.
-“That’s right!
-We’re all going to thrive because we can triumph over our challenges.”
+With that, Pooh gave me a big bear hug and headed back toward the Hundred Acre Wood, practically skipping with joy.
+I called after him, “Remember, it’s not just about getting through the day—it’s about THRIVING!

-That’s the true power of the Warrior Self-Help approach: it’s about embracing our inner strength to face our challenges, triumph each day, and fully enjoy life as Mental Health Warriors!
+That’s the true power of the Mental Health Warrior SELF-HELP approach: embracing our inner strength, facing challenges with courage, and triumphing every single day—leading to greater happiness and fulfillment as Mental Health Warriors.

 Bruce Schutter